-This is a new station opened on a section of preserved line.
+This is a new station built in 2010 and opened on a section of preserved line.

 Waverley Route Heritage Association